Building Tall and Resilient 2023 Conference Sets New Records, Hosted by ACCE(I) Hyderabad Chapter - www.lokmattimes.com

 Building Tall and Resilient 2023 Conference Sets New Records, Hosted by ACCE(I) Hyderabad Chapter

-PNN Hyderabad (Telangana) [India], July 17: The Association of Consulting Civil Engineers (India) (ACCE(I)) takes great pride in announcing ...
+Hyderabad (Telangana) [India], July 18: The Association of Consulting Civil Engineers (India) (ACCE(I)) takes great pride in announcing the ...

 ACCE(I), established in 1985, is the premier professional body of Civil Engineers in India.
 With a nationwide presence of over 39 centers and more than 8000 members, ACCE(I) serves as a prominent platform that unifies Civil Engineers, Government and its organizations, R&D Institutions, and Academia.
 The organization remains steadfast in its commitment to disseminating knowledge, fostering professional and ethical conduct, and promoting social awareness among its members.